kamikazechaser/ThorsHammer/README.md

 ### MongoDB

 You need MongoDB to run this bot, You can get a free deployment from [mongolab](https://mlab.com).
-Follow the instructions below:
+Follow the instructions below (skip if deploying to Openshift):

 <img src="http://i.imgur.com/2h426nA.png" width="200">